Tekateka/MechaCar_Statistical_Analysis/README.md

 Mostly consumers would like to consider cost, city or highway fuel efficiency and horse power to purchase a car.

 ### metric to test
-cost - is a dependent variable.
+Cost of car is a dependent variable.
 To find the variable that mainly affects the cost of a car.

 ### Hypothesis